 Are you interested in helping others while working part-time?
-Explore a career in caregiving.
+Become a caregiver.

-Companion caregivers play a special role in homes and communities across the country.
+Companion caregivers play a special role in communities across the country.
 They’re a friendly face, offering support to older adults and families.
+If you've ever wondered how you can become a caregiver and work part-time helping others, read on.

 People often ask about the qualifications needed to work in caregiving.
 The answer?
-It might surprise you.
+Empathy, life experience, and reliability.

 1. Empathy is the ability to understand the feelings of others.